renatabiniek/writing-room/README.md

     ![Navbar](docs/features/navbar.webp)

-    Call to action button are placed strategicallty throughout the page, to allow the user to jump to relevant section without having to scroll through the remainder of the page.
+    Call to action button are placed strategically throughout the page, to allow the user to jump to relevant section without having to scroll through the remainder of the page.

     Button taking the user to events schedule: